hermanFTT/research-topic-measurement-error/README.md

 # research-topic-measurement-error
-address measurement error in high-dimensional data, summary and implementation;
-application to medical genetic data.
+Address measurement error in high-dimensional data with application to medical genetic data.